Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: August 1st

-Worth $5,000, the St. Philip the Deacon Seminarian Scholarship is granted by the John C. Kulis Charitable Foundation as one of the few scholarships for theology and Christian studies dedicated to the Eastern Orthodox faith.
-Accepted candidates must be enrolled full-time at the Holy Cross Greek Orthodox School of Theology, Christ the Saviour Carpatho-Russian Seminary, or St. Sophia Ukranian Orthodox Theological Seminary for religious vocations.
+The St. Philip the Deacon Seminarian Scholarship is worth $5,000.
+It’s offered by the John C. Kulis Charitable Foundation as one of the few scholarships for theology and Christian studies dedicated to the Eastern Orthodox faith.
+Candidates must be enrolled for religious vocations full-time at one of these:

 Contact